A new contemporary scene

 Faithful to the Latin concept of genius loci [spirit of place], Daniela Busarello explores different territories, places where the gathering of “witness materials”, present in her work, is carried out.
 The subtle expression of nature in its osmosis with human.

 Annabelle meets Daniela in January 2023.
-Annabelle will be collaborating with this artist for the first time at Moderne Art Fair.
+Annabelle collaborates with this artist for the first time at Moderne Art Fair.

 Daniela Busarello @